Valley Metro Rail & Streetcar: Fares

-Valley Metro Rail shares its fare system with the Valley Metro Bus system but uses a proof-of-payment system to allow for simplified boarding and platform access.
-Fares on Valley Metro Rail contribute to fare capping.
+Valley Metro Rail & Streetcar shares its fare system with the Valley Metro Bus system but uses a proof-of-payment system to allow for simplified boarding and platform access.
+Fares on Valley Metro Rail & Streetcar contribute to fare capping.
 A reloadable Copper Card can be purchased from ticket vending machines at the entrance to all stations, or purchased in the Valley Metro App, but must be validated or scanned before boarding the train.
 Copper Cards can also be purchased at select retailers.

 Fare inspections are conducted throughout the system at random to ensure compliance.
 As of 2015, the system has a fare-compliance rate of 94%.

 Future extensions and improvements

 Priority projects

-These Valley Metro Rail projects have been given high priority by Valley Metro.
+These Valley Metro Rail & Streetcar projects have been given high priority by Valley Metro.